I Am Suffering Terribly From Empty Nest Syndrome

 It’s affecting my relationships.
 I feel like running away.
 I pray that my husband decides to shift me to the city where I can stay with my son and bring him back to being connected with us.
 I want my own time to follow my dream of being a writer, but demanding in-laws won’t let me be.

-I feel, if I get to shift out, I’ll have my own life while taking care of my son, who will start valuing me more if he sees me happy.
+I feel, that if I get to shift out, I’ll have my own life while taking care of my son, who will start valuing me more if he sees me happy.
 But that is a distant possibility.
 What do I do?
 How do I cope with this stress?
 My only lifeline is the internet, due to which I’m active on Bonobology.
 Nothing else to look forward to.

 Please help.